Rutgers-Eagleton Washington Internship Award Program

 What financial costs can be covered with the award?

-References should be written by those who have taught you in the classroom or supervised you in a past internship position.
-Letters should address your professionalism, work ethic, individual initiative, maturity, academic achievement, extracurricular involvement or service.
+Letters of recommendation should be written by those who have taught you in the classroom or supervised you in a past internship position.
+Letters should address your professionalism, work ethic, individual initiative, maturity, academic achievement, extracurricular involvement, and service.
+The program does not recommend submitting letters written by high school teachers or administrators.

 How many internship hours must I complete?